MarionCouesnon/the-unicorn-trail/source/articles/2012-02-01-another-example-article.html.markdown

 ---
-title: Another Example Article
+title: Aussi simple que John Maida
 date: 2012-02-01
-tags: example, awesome
+tags: Lecture
 ---

 This is an example article.
 You probably want to delete it and write your own articles!